FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 How about considering Chihuahua rescue? there are lots of Chihuahuas sitting in pounds and rescues all over the country, just waiting for their new forever families.

 They're usually there through no fault of their own, and desperately need a second chance at love.
 For more information on chihuahua rescue, check out these links -

-To help make sure that their blood sugar levels remain constant in spite of this, it's important to make sure that your puppy eats 'little and often'.
+To help make sure that their blood sugar levels remain constant and prevent hypoglycemia, it's important to make sure that your puppy eats 'little and often'.